alixdecr/PRAB/apis/magento/README.md

 | PATCH | 0 | 0% |
 | DELETE | 53 | 10% |
 | TOTAL | 556 | 100% |

+### Other Information

+- Number of Unique Routes: 446

+- Number of Unique Query Parameters: 63